hit-ustc/JSCategories/README.md

-#About Project
+#About Repo

-This project is mainly to collect some userful categories, it contains `NSArray`, `NSString`, `UIImage`, `UIView` ,`UIBarButtonItem` ,`Foundation` and so on.
-This project is only for learn to study, without any commercial use.
+This repository mainly collects some userful categories, it contains `NSArray`, `NSString`, `UIImage`, `UIView` ,`UIBarButtonItem` ,`Foundation` and so on.
+The repository is only for learn to study, without any commercial use.

 We also refer to some other people's codes, thanks to the people who wrote these techniques!